 The National Fire Protection Association (NFPA), recommends one Smoke Alarm on every floor, in every sleeping area, and in every bedroom.
 In new construction, the Smoke Alarms must be AC powered and interconnected.
 See "Agency Placement Recommendations" for details.
-For additional coverage, it is recommended that you install a Smoke Alarm in all rooms, halls, storage areas, finished attics, and basements, where temperatures normally remain between 40° F (4° C) and 100° F (38° C).
+For additional coverage, it is recommended that you install a Smoke Alarm in all rooms, halls, storage areas, finished attics, and basements, where temperatures normally remain between 40° F (44° C) and 100° F (7378° C).
+Make sure no door or other obstruction could keep smoke from (37.8° C).
 Make sure no door or other obstruction could keep smoke from reaching the Smoke Alarms.